Small-Scale Fundamental Physics

 Apply

 The Foundation is not currently accepting grant applications in Small-Scale Fundamental Physics.
-Additional grants may be made in future years pending evaluation of the outcomes of the initial round of supported projects.
+Pending evaluation of the outcomes of currently supported projects, additional grantmaking is anticipated in 2026.

 We use cookies to analyze our traffic.
 Please decide if you are willing to accept cookies from our website.